When Your Dog Dies

 Your home may seem empty now, the vestige of your pet’s physicality gone but your heart and life are full of love and warmth that you shared together and felt throughout the years.
 Console with other dog owners and people who understand what you are going through.
 Compassion breads health and healing.
 Don’t be afraid to cry, let it out, as crying is natural and helpful to many.

-This article is in memory of “Onion” who was a wonderful big Black Labrador Retriever that had a lust for life, people and food, like no other.
-Onion, and all the other dogs and cats in this world need humans as much as we need them.
-Don’t let dogs and cats down, when the time is right and you have healed from your loss, go celebrate life again and learn what it means to be alive with another incredible connection, your dog or cat wouldn’t have it any other way.
-Rest in Peace to Onion and all of our pets that have passed away and left an indelible mark in our hearts and lives.
+This article is in memory of “Onion” who was a wonderful big Black Labrador Retriever that had a lust for life, people, and food, like no other.
+Onion and all the other dogs and cats in this world need humans as much as we need them.
+Don’t let dogs and cats down, when the time is right, and you have healed from your loss, go celebrate life again and learn what it means to be alive with another incredible connection, your dog or cat wouldn’t have it any other way.
+Rest in Peace to Onion and all of our pets that have passed away and left an indelible mark on our hearts and lives.